aws-samples/aws-security-odyssey/OdysseyTemplate/README.md

 This directory should be used as a basic template for building new content.

 The primary README.md file in the main directory should provide the narrative and context.
-This should include a high level scenario / storyline and
+This should include a high level scenario / storyline that builds interest and frames the content.

 Keep the workshop summary brief.
 Detailed discussion of architectural topics should be done in each module or potentially in a standalone page linked to from the primary landing page.